cloudfoundry-incubator/quarks-operator/docs/from_bosh_to_kube.md

     cpu: 4
     # Memory used by a container
     ram: 1024
-    # TODO: figure out if we need to use ephemeral disks
+    # We use emptyDir volumes for ephemeral disks
     ephemeral_disk_size: 4096
   # Not used by the cf-operator.
   # A warning is logged if this is set.
   stemcell: ""
   # Size of the volume attached to a pod container.
-  # TODO: understand if this needs to be a shared volume, attached to each container,
-  # or a separate volume for each container.
   persistent_disk: 4096
   # This must be the name of a StorageClass used by the cf-operator to create volumes.
   persistent_disk_type: "default"